OfficeDev/VBA-content/VBA/Excel-VBA/articles/range-height-property-excel.md

 # Range.Height Property (Excel)

-Returns or sets a  **Variant** value that represents the height, in points, of the range.
+Returns a **Double** value that represents the height, in points, of the range.

 ## Syntax